5 Minute Lemon Tahini Potato Bowl – Healthy, Gluten-Free, Oil-Free, Quick, Easy, Microwave, Vegan, Dinner for One Recipe

-These gluten-free, fat-free vegan burgers have a spicy-sweet Teriyaki flavor that make them perfect for summer grilling.
-Packed with delicious Korean flavor, this recipe is a favorite for both vegetarians and meat-eaters.
+These gluten-free, oil-free veggie burgers have a Teriyaki flavor that make them perfect for summer grilling.
+Shredded beets, ginger, and red kidney beans come together for a delicious sweet-salty Korean flavor.
+This recipe is a favorite for both vegans and meat-eaters.
 Make a batch into smaller sliders and top with avocado for a healthy party appetizer.

 To make the Veggie Burger Mixture: Peel the beets and cut into large chunks.
 Peel the ginger.
 Using the smallest grater blade on your food processor, shred the beets and ginger.
 You can also use a spiral cutter or a box grater (but it might look like a crime scene when you’re done!)
 You need about 4 cups total shredded beets.